A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Introduction

-To better understand event prediction through a systems perspective, \autoref{fig:overview} depicts an intersection example from the transportation domain.
-The intersection has a road segment $s_1$ that is depicted at two points in time, the current point in time $t_{\text{now}} $ and a future point in time $t_{\text{now}+1}$.
-Our goal for the intersection with road segment $s_1$, the \emph{monitored system} in this example, is to maintain green traffic for $s_1$, i.e., on road segment $s_1$ little traffic should be maintained.
-Currently, event ``Traffic is green at $s_1$'' at $t_{\text{now}}$ \emph{complies with} our goal.
-This event together with the goal is observed by the \emph{observer}, e.g., a video camera directed at road segment $s_1$ and a user interface for setting goals.
-In general, the observer is an abstract interface between the monitored system in the real-world and the system for event prediction, i.e., it typically consists of a set of sensors, user interfaces and/or application programming interfaces.
+To illustrate the architecture at a high-level, \autoref{fig:overview} depicts an intersection example from the transportation domain.
+The intersection has a road segment $s_1$ \janikrr{that is the \emph{monitored system}}. $s_1$ is depicted at two points in time: the current point in time $t_{\text{now}} $ and \janikrr{two different future states at} a future point in time $t_{\text{now}+1}$. \janikrr{The first future state is labeled with both the ``future and predicted event'' to which $s_1$ will progress without an action.
+Hence, $s_1$ will and is predicted to face heavy traffic without an action.
+The second future state is labeled with ``future event with action'', Thus, $s_1$ will have little traffic after an action.} \janikrr{Our \emph{event prediction goal}} (cf. goal in \autoref{fig:overview}) for the intersection with road segment $s_1$ is to maintain little traffic for $s_1$.
+Currently, event $e_n=$``Traffic is green at $s_1$'' at $t_{\text{now}}$ \emph{complies with} our goal.
+Event $e$ together with the goal is observed by the \emph{observer}, e.g., a video camera directed at road segment $s_1$, and a user interface for setting goals.
+In general, the observer is an abstract interface between the monitored system in the real-world and the system for EP.
+Therefore, the observer typically consists of a set of sensors, user interfaces and/or application programming interfaces.

-Then, the observer sends an event and goal to the \emph{input component} of the generalized \emph{predictive compliance monitoring} (PCM) system (\janik{cf. \autoref{tab:abb}}) to process the event and goal for subsequent prediction by the \emph{prediction component}. \emph{Predictive compliance monitoring} is concerned with continuously anticipating whether the monitored system complies to a goal or set of goals in the future and supporting the user in understanding and acting on the anticipated compliance status \cite{rinderle-ma_predictive_2022}.
-Thus, a generalized PCM system conceptualizes event prediction through its input component and prediction component, i.e., the event prediction method is conceptualized as the prediction component.
-After pre-processing and encoding the event in the input component, the prediction component predicts ``Traffic is black at $s_1$'' at point in time $t_{\text{now}+1}$.
+Then, the observer sends event $e_n$ and the goal to the \emph{input component} of the generalized \emph{predictive compliance monitoring} (PCM) system (\janik{cf. \autoref{tab:abb}}). \janikrr{The input component} processes the event and goal for subsequent prediction by the \emph{prediction component}. \emph{Predictive compliance monitoring} is concerned with continuously anticipating whether the monitored system complies to a goal or set of goals in the future and supporting the user in understanding and acting on the anticipated compliance status \cite{rinderle-ma_predictive_2022}.
+Thus, a generalized PCM system conceptualizes EP through its input component and prediction component, i.e., the EP method is conceptualized as the prediction component.
+After pre-processing and encoding the event in the input component, the prediction component correctly predicts $\hat{e}_f=$``Traffic is black at $s_1$'' at point in time $t_{\text{now}+1}$.
 Hence, the future progress of the monitored system is predicted to be non-compliant with our goal.